Skip to main content

 ASU Library LibLessons

-ASU Library LibLessons allows faculty to integrate library tutorials into their classes.
+ASU Library LibLessons are digital credentials that allow faculty to integrate library tutorials into their classes.

 Overview of The Fundamentals of Generative AI in Student Research